 With his degree in Animal Husbandry, David returned to his land.
 On the six acres he’d inherited from his father, he started teaching small-scale sustainable farming to neighbouring people several year ago.
 The covid pandemic slowed things up in the last couple of years but he has stayed with it.

 David grows organic crops such as avocado, coffee, bananas, corn, beans, passion and other fruits, yams as well as large native trees all using environmentally-sound methods.
-He also has a demonstration plot for best practices in small-scale farming in the Arusha Maasai land.
-Naturally concerned about Climate Change, Mtui sees that cooking is done on bio-gas produced at the Lodge and eco-farm while a significant solar energy installation project is in development to run the entire facility with sun power.
+Naturally concerned about Climate Change, Mtui sees that cooking is done on bio-gas produced at the Lodge.

-The idea of the Mrefu eco-farm is to show by example how a small-scale farm is supposed to work and work well.
+The idea of the Mrefu farm is to show by example how a small-scale farm is supposed to work.
 He initially demonstrated the practices to his friend, a neighboring farmer with two acres of bare land.
 First, they planted a natural fence encircling the land to prevent neighboring farmers from entering his property with their animals.
 They also planted wood-producing trees to surround the farm.